software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 3. Pick at least three most urgent issues from the _mad_ and _sad_ categories and come up with _concrete_ actions to solve each of these issues during the upcoming Sprint.
 For example a concrete action for the issue "I always have conflicts when I try to pull code from the GitHub" could be "Pull code from GitHub more often" and "Create smaller commits and push code to GitHub more often".

 Make sure that everyone follows the event structure and that each group member gets their voice heard.

-{: .highlight-title}

-> Submitting this Sprint's exercises
->
-> This Sprint does not have a Moodle submission.
-It is enough that the project's GitHub repository is up-to-date before the submission deadline on {{site.sprint_2_deadline}}.
-We will be working on the exercises for the next two weeks.

 {: .important-title }